Gzip compression enabled

 Behind the scenes bits

 This module is activated through the site's .htaccess file.
-Reductions in file size is impressive with page savings of around 60-65% depending on the size of the original page.
-For those who are interested, the code used is shown below:
+Reduction in file size is impressive with page savings of around 60-65% depending on the size of the original page.
+For those who are interested and are on Apache servers, the code used is shown below: